Best MVNO carrier 2025

 Subscription bundle needs three lines

-US Mobile starts things off with a basic 'Light' plan that has just 2GB of data with unlimited talk and text, at a mere $10 per month.
-You can also add international calling add-on to this option.
-Moving up, there are two unlimited plans that offer a wide range of goodies.
+US Mobile starts you off with a basic 'Light' plan that's priced at a mere $10 per month and comes with 2GB of premium data, along with unlimited talk and text.
+You can also add international calling to this option.
+Moving up, there are three unlimited plans having a wide range of goodies, with the base Unlimited Flex plan only available for a full year.

-These unlimited plans—Unlimited Starter and Unlimited Premium—are priced at $25 and $44 per month (before factoring limited-time promotional savings) respectively and offer everything from unlimited talk and text to oodles of premium and hotspot data.
+The two higher unlimited offerings are called Unlimited Starter and Unlimited Premium, and these cost $25 and $44 per month (before factoring limited-time promotional savings), respectively, offering everything from unlimited talk and text to loads of premium and hotspot data.
 They're also available annually for more savings, if you prefer that.
-If you get three lines with the higher of the two plans, you can also go for a subscription bundle (priced at $15 per month) offering services like Audible, Hulu, and PlayStation Plus.
-It's worth mentioning that both unlimited plans offer discounts if you sign up for multiple lines.
+If you get three lines with the top-tier plan, you can also go for a subscription bundle (priced at $15 per month) offering services such as Audible, Hulu, and PlayStation Plus.
+It's also worth mentioning that both unlimited plans have discounts if you sign up for multiple lines.

-Another interesting offering by US Mobile lets you buy multiple chunks of data (e.g., 2GB at $10 per month), which can be then shared across lines (the first line's price is included) on multiple devices, including tablets.
-US Mobile utilizes the networks of both T-Mobile and Verizon to provide its service, and its prices include all taxes and fees.
+Another interesting offering by US Mobile lets you buy chunks of data (e.g., 2GB at $10 per month), which can be then shared across lines (the first line's price is included) on multiple devices, including tablets.
+US Mobile uses the networks of both T-Mobile and Verizon to provide its service, and its prices include all the taxes and fees.

 Best for families